Indexes

 Add secondary indexes to columns that are often accessed with a where clause that you would like to return fast.
 For these columns you will need to tolerate slightly reduced insert and update performance.
 Additionally, you should have the disk space available to store the indexes.

-You create indexes using the CREATE INDEX
+You create indexes using the `CREATE INDEX` SQL statement.

 Functionally, Doltgres and Postgres indexes are equivalent.